Ultimate State College Real Estate Investing Guide for 2026

 Buy and Hold

-At any period in the future, the asset can be liquidated if capital is required for other purchases, or if the resale market is exceptionally active.
+At any point in the future, the investment property can be unloaded if capital is needed for other investments, or if the resale market is exceptionally robust.

 Factors to Consider